iykekings/getting-started--with-git/Details.md

-My name is Ikechukwu eze
-I'm a software developer
-I love Javascript 🔥
+I live at Enugu Nigeria
+Enugu is a lovely state in Nigeria